kazurayam/Katalon-IDEA-Combination/README.md

 }
 ```

 This unit-test class is located inside `lib` subproject aside from `katalon` subproject.
 This class wants to access the `Object Repository` folder in the `katalon` to get an instance of `com.kms.katalon.core.testobject.TestObject`.

-*This unit-test class always fails.*
+This unit-test class always fails.

-Why? --- The class is not informed of the path of the `Object Repository` folder in the `kata` subproject.
+Why? --- The class is not informed of the path of the `Object Repository` folder in the `katalon` subproject.
+Therefore a call `ObjectRepository.findTestObjext(String)` returns null.

 How can I tell the unit-tests in `lib` subproject` of the `Object Repository` path in `katalon` subproject?

-### `katalon` subproject` demands to import the artifact of the `lib` subproject
+### `katalon` subproject demands to import the artifact of the `lib` subproject

-Once I could resolve the above difficulties, I would be able to create a jar in the `lib` subproject.
+Once I could resolve the above difficulties, I would be able to create a jar in the `lib/build/libs` directory.

 ```
 $ gradle jar